bbatsov/emacsredux/_posts/2013-11-12-a-crazy-productivity-boost-remap-return-to-control.markdown

 not particularly bothered by this, but touch typists like me are generally quite bothered by such things.

-A much better idea would be to leverage a little knows capability of keyboard input systems and map the `Return` key to `Control` only when it's held down (it will behave like a normal `Return` key in all other situations).
+A much better idea would be to leverage a little known capability of keyboard input systems and map the `Return` key to `Control` only when it's held down (it will behave like a normal `Return` key in all other situations).
 This sounds a bit crazy, but please bear with me for a while.